 Football Films Collection

-The University Archives at WSU Libraries' Manuscripts, Archives, and Special Collections (MASC) hold films covering close to 800 WSU football games dating from the 1916 Rose Bowl to present day.
+The University Archives at WSU Libraries’ Manuscripts, Archives, and Special Collections (MASC) hold films covering close to 800 WSU football games dating from the 1916 Rose Bowl to present day.
 While a small portion of these are copyrighted televised games, the vast majority are silent coaching films, usually black-and-white, and even occasionally cut into a non-consecutive order more useful to coaching staff: all the offensive plays, followed by all the defensive plays, followed by all the special teams plays.
 As these films were produced by Washington State, MASC is able to reproduce these for public use, in the interest of both preserving them for historical posterity and sharing them with Cougar fans as well as football aficionados and fans of the other teams shown here.
 Due to the time and money involved in digitizing these, relatively few had been digitized prior to 2011.
-In 2012-2013, funding from the J.L.
-Stubblefield Trust allowed for digitization, description, and electronic preservation of a significant number of the films.
+In 2012-2015, funding from the J.L.
+Stubblefield Trust allowed for digitization, description, and electronic preservation of the majority of the films found here.

 For a listing of what films MASC physically holds, please see our chronological football films listing.

 A digital collection of WSU historical football programs also exists through the MASC.